aryangupta701/django-monitoring-restro/readme.md

 - On Y-axis - Either 0 (for inactive) or 1 (for active) is stored ( states )

-2. Now to calculate last hour uptime used the following logic :
+2. Now to calculate last-hour uptime used the following logic :

 - Iterated over each second in the last hour and checked if the timestamp of the second is within the range of working hours of that day or not.

-- If it is in the range then append it in the `interpolated_timestamps` array
+- If it is in the range then append it to the `interpolated_timestamps` array

-- Now pass this function to the interpolation object and we will get the predicted values of each timestamp in `interpolated_states` which consits of either 0 or 1.
+- Now pass this array to the interpolation object and it will return the predicted values of each timestamp in `interpolated_states` which consists of either 0 or 1.

 - Now uptime can be calculated by adding the whole `interpolated_states` array